paulo-herrera/PyEVTK/README.md

 SUPPORT:
 =======

 I will continue releasing this package as open source, so it is free to be used in any kind of project.
 I will also continue providing support for simple questions and making incremental improvements as time allows.
 However, I also  provide contract based support for commercial or research projects interested in this package or in topics related to data analysis and scientific programming with Python, Java, MATLAB/Octave, C/C++ or Fortran.
 For further details, please contact me to: paulo.herrera.eirl@gmail.com.

+**NOTE: PyEVTK moved to GitHub.
+The new official page is this one (https://github.com/paulo-herrera/PyEVTK)**